Nolan-E/midterm/docs/design-notes.md

 - use http://leafletjs.com/ or https://developers.google.com/maps/

 ### User stories/Scenarios
-- As a user I can see available maps because I want to see a list of available maps location or category.
+- As a user I can see available maps saved by myself or others because I want to see a list of dog parks that are near me or are highly rated.
--
+- Given a list of user created maps with available dog parks I can favorite the maps or filter based on my criteria
 - As a user I can view a map without an account because I DONT WANT TO GIVE YOU MY INFO
 - As a map I can contain  many points of interest  because I identify as a map.
-I like to explore, and assess my options.....
+Given a specific map is selected it will show all relavent pins acording to filters.
 - As a user I can expand a point of interest and see quick view of details beacuse i don't want to click back and forth between pages on quick glance of pins.
+- Given a pin is clicked on it will show a quick view of park info with thumbnail and raiting.
+If double clicked it will open to full details and locaiton.
 - As a auth. user I can create saved maps and edit, update, remove points within those maps  because i want to have easily refrence past searches.
 - As a user I can favourite maps created by myself or by others because i want to easily refrence those searches/maps
 - As a user I can have a profile because i want to save my maps  and share with others.